-Along with some top dietitians, I share my best tips to stop body shaming and dinner table food shaming during the holiday season.
+Along with some top dietitians, I share my best tips to stop body shaming and dinner table food shaming.

 A Little Body Shaming Background

-Call me naïve, but I didn’t know I was living such a sheltered unusual life.
+Call me naïve, but I didn’t know I was living such a sheltered unusual life free of body shaming.
 I didn’t know that conversations around other people’s bodies, and food choices were even more common then casual chit-chat about the weather.
 I had no clue that body shaming was so common among people who supposedly love you.

 Fast forward to today, and I’ve been thrust full speed into situations where anything I put on my plate or shopping cart can be questioned, criticized and judged.
 I’ve come to (unfortunately) appreciate this as “Womanhood 101”.
 Lucky me, I also got in on the Bonus edition since I’m a Dietitian and supposedly my food choices and body are even more susceptible to public scrutiny.
 Bring on the body shaming!